Section 8 Eviction Process Explained (England, )

 Ground 8: The Most Powerful Ground

 Ground 8 is the most commonly used mandatory ground.
-If the tenant owes at least 2 months' rent when you serve the notice AND at the court hearing, possession is mandatory.
-However, if they pay down to below 2 months at any point, you lose the mandatory element.Read our detailed Ground 8 guide →
+If the tenant owes at least 3 months' rent, or 13 weeks' rent if paid weekly or fortnightly, when you serve the notice AND at the court hearing, possession is mandatory.
+However, if they pay down below the Ground 8 threshold at any point, you lose the mandatory element.Read our detailed Ground 8 guide ?

 Discretionary Grounds (9-17)